railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 If you click the line, you can get more details about the function (such as start date, end date and fax) or enter into the contact form (such as personal phone, different posts occupied, and personal blog).
 You can also add a photo to your contact form.

 .. figure:: images/crm_partner_poste.png
-   :scale: 50
+   :scale: 80
    :align: center

    *Detail of a job post occupied by a contact at a partner*

 .. figure:: images/crm_partner_contacts.png
-   :scale: 50
+   :scale: 80
    :align: center

    *Detail of a partner form with several contacts*

 Partner management is included in the OpenERP base modules.
 To manage partner relations you have to install the Sales Management module.
 Then configure the system to meet your needs.

-For this chapter you should create a new database with demo data through the Configuration Wizard.
+For this chapter, you should create a new database with demo data through the Configuration Wizard.
 Select Customer Relationship Management and configure the CRM according to your needs by selecting the appropriate modules.
 OpenERP's modularity enables you to install only the CRM module if your requirements are limited to customer relationships.

 .. figure:: images/crm_db_init.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Creating a new database*

 When creating the new database, OpenERP suggests that you configure it using a series of questions:

-* Simplified or Extended mode: select simplified and click :guilabel:`OK`,
+* Simplified or Extended mode: select ``Simplified`` and click :guilabel:`OK`,

 * Select the Customer Relationship Management functionality to install.

 .. figure:: images/ crm_db_select.png
-   :scale: 50
+   :scale: 80
    :align: center

    *Selecting the CRM functionality to install*